 - 1 cup of ricotta or cottage cheese

-- Boil the cinnamon in 6 cups of water over medium heat until the liquid is reduced to half.
+Boil the cinnamon in water over medium heat until the liquid is reduced to half.

-- Mix with the flour and milk.
+Mix butter with flour and milk.
 Mix without kneading more than strictly necessary.

-- Place a baking tray on top of the mold, to keep the botton of the tarts flat.
+Place a baking tray on top of the mold, to keep the bottom of the tarts flat.